Residence permit

 4. Getting a Greece Golden Visa

 If you have already scoured the internet for insight on obtaining a Greek residence permit, you probably ran into a "Greek Golden Visa".
-The Greece Golden Visa is a residency-by-investment program allowing non-EU citizens to obtain Greek residency through investments in real estate or other assets.
-This program was launched in 2013 and according to a study conducted in 2022, more than 31,000 Greek Golden Visa permits were issued to main applicants and their dependents combined.
+The Greece Golden Visa is a residency-by-investment programme allowing non-EU citizens to obtain Greek residency through investments in real estate or other assets.
+This programme was launched in 2013 and according to a study conducted in 2022, more than 31,000 Greek Golden Visa permits were issued to main applicants and their dependents combined.
 These applications resulted in an inflow of over €2.6 billion in global funds into Greece.

 Requirements for the Greece Golden Visa: